County euthanasia rates have fallen dramatically since 2010

 A foster care program that temporarily allows animals to be housed in the homes of volunteers takes about 1,000 animals each year, he said.

-After coverage of the county’s high euthanasia rates were published in the local news media – including the Bakersfield Californian, which printed an image of barrels of euthanized puppies on its front page – adoptions at the county shelters “exploded.”
+After coverage of the county’s high euthanasia rates were published in the local news media several years ago adoptions at the county shelters “exploded.”

-And efforts to spay-and-neuter stray animals as well as those who have homes has contributed to less animals coming into shelters who would otherwise have needed to be euthanized, experts say.
+And efforts to spay and neuter stray animals as well as those with homes has contributed to fewer animals coming into shelters that would otherwise have needed to be euthanized, experts say.

-“The fastest way to get the euthanasia rate down in the community is to stop the number of animals being born in the first place,” said Critters Without Litters Executive Director Vicky Thrasher.
+“The fastest way to get the euthanasia rate down in the community is to stop the number of animals being born in the first place,” said Vicky Thrasher, executive director of Critters Without Litters.
 “The fewer animals that are being born, the fewer animals that are finding their ways in the shelter and that means more time and resources for the animals that do find their way into the shelter.”

-Over the last six years, Critters Without Litters has provided over 55,000 spay-and-neuter surgeries to local animals, she said.
+Over the last six years, Critters Without Litters has provided more than 55,000 spay-and-neuter surgeries to local animals, she said.

 By targeting areas within the county that have a high density of animals that aren’t spayed or neutered, she hopes to continue the progress the county has experienced over the past few years.